Illustration of a man doing a single-legged bodyweight pistol squat.

 That gives us a bodyweight squat progression that looks like this:

-2. Bulgarian split squats until, again, the rep range starts to get uncomfortably high.
+2. Bodyweight split squats until you can do 20 reps with each leg.
 As with air squats, you can hold a heavy bag in front of you to make them harder.
+You can also raise your back leg on a bench.

-The Bodyweight Deadlift
+The Mighty Towel Deadlift

 Before and after illustration of a man bulking up his posterior chain (spinal erectors) to improve his aesthetics.